webforj/webforj-documentation/docs/layouts/splitter.md

 height='400px'
 />

-In the above demo, each Splitter instance activates the AutoSave feature by calling the `setAutosave` method.
+In the preceding demo, each Splitter instance activates the AutoSave feature by calling the `setAutosave` method.
 This ensures the automatic saving of panel sizes to local storage.
 Thus, when reloading the browser, the sizes of these splitters remain constant.

 Clicking the "Clear State" button calls the `cleanState()` method and refreshes the browser window to display the original dimensions.